pywr/pywr/docs/get_started/python.md

 # Build model in Python

-The simplest example has two nodes: an [pywr.nodes.Input][] which adds flow to the network and an [pywr.nodes.Output][] which removes flow from the network.
+The simple example has two nodes: a [pywr.nodes.Input][] node which adds flow to the network and a [pywr.nodes.Output][] node which removes water from the network.
+You can copy the code below and run it in your virtual environment.

 ```python
 from pywr.core import Model, Input, Output